Rank Bounds in Link Floer Homology and Detection Results

-The outline of this paper is as follows: in sections~\ref{A Brief Review of Link Floer homology} and~\ref{BRAIDsection} we respectively review pertinent properties of link Floer homology and the BRAID invariant.
-In section~\ref{linkcontact} we use the BRAID invariant to prove several rank bounds results in link Floer homology.
-In section~\ref{Detection Results for $(2,2n)$-cables} we collect our detection results for $(2,2n)$-cables.
-In section~\ref{Technical Results}, we prove various technical results necessary for subsequent sections.
-In section~\ref{Knot Floer Homology Detects $T(2,8),T(2,10)$} we show knot Floer homology detects $T(2,8)$ and $T(2,10)$, in section~\ref{Rank Detection Results for Knot Floer homology} we give botany results for the rank of Knot Floer homology and in Section~ \ref{Detection Results for Khovanov Homology} we give detection results for Khovanov homology.
+The outline of this paper is as follows: in Sections~\ref{A Brief Review of Link Floer homology} and~\ref{BRAIDsection} we review pertinent properties of link Floer homology and the BRAID invariant, respectively.
+In Section~\ref{linkcontact} we use the BRAID invariant to prove several rank bounds results in link Floer homology.
+We collect our detection results for $(2,2n)$-cables in Section~\ref{Detection Results for $(2,2n)$-cables}.
+We prove a technical results necessary for subsequent Sections in Section~\ref{Technical Results}.
+Section~\ref{Knot Floer Homology Detects $T(2,8),T(2,10)$} is devoted to showing that knot Floer homology detects $T(2,8)$ and $T(2,10)$, in Section~\ref{Rank Detection Results for Knot Floer homology} we give botany results for the rank of Knot Floer homology, and in Section~ \ref{Detection Results for Khovanov Homology} we give detection results for Khovanov homology.